 This sweet card speaks volumes.
 With a simple script and delicate drawing, it's the perfect way to both send the news and show your sentiments towards your friends and family.

 This minimalist design is perfect for a modern couple.
-Because it's a downloadable template, you can customize the details and then print them out yourself or do a virtual send-off.
+Since it's a downloadable template, you can customize the details and then print them out yourself or do a virtual send-off.

 Truly Inspired Paper Co.
 Wedding Postponement Card